RajnishKMehta/Discord-Auth/README.md

 1. User visits your authentication service
 2. Automatically redirects to Discord OAuth2 authorization
 3. User authorizes and Discord redirects back
-4. Service validates guild membership
+4. Service validates guild membership and role verification
-5. Redirects to your frontend with user data (or error message)
+5. Redirects to your frontend with user data including verification status (or error message)

 ## Prerequisites